ZacharyTStone/do_i_need_a_jacket/README.md

 ## Description

-A weather application which pulls data from the OpenWeather API, sends it to servers.js and then uses a GET request to get the data back to then update the index.html file
+A weather application which
+1. pulls data from the OpenWeather API
+2. sends it to servers.js
+3. uses a GET request to get the data back
+4. Updates the index.html file

 </br>